fidian/acss-live/README.md

             // This technique will look up the "colors" property in the config
             // and use that for shorthand values.
 You can specify any property.
             // C() is a much shorter method of doing the same thing.
-            Color: ["color:$0", 'colors'],
+            Color: ["color:$0", 'colors']

-            // Show an icon after a link, but only on the screen
-            linkIcon: {
-                // A mapping that changes shorthand values into longer forms.
-                // Arguments are found with $0, $1, ... in the rules.
-                args: {
-                    s: "⧉" // double squares
         },

-                // The styles to apply as an array
-                styles: [
-                    "text-decoration: underline",
-                    "text-decoration-style: dashed"
-                ],

-                // Additional rules that need to be created '@media only screen': {
-                    '[class*=linkIcon]:after': [
-                        'content: "$0"'
-                    ]
-                }
-            }
-        },

-        // Media queries, breakpoints, and other useful at-rules
+        // Media queries, breakpoints, and other useful at-rules.
+These are
+        // specified using two hyphens after the Atomic class, so D(n)--s
+        // will hide an element if being displayed on a small screen.
         atRules: {
-            s: '@media only screen',
+            s: '@media only screen', // Adding this one

             // Generally accepted screen sizes
             // S = mobile